Comunitea/external_ecommerce_modules/breadcrumbs_base/README.rst

 Settings
 ~~~~~~~~

-You have a Breadcrumbs menu on Website Settings to manage your breadcrumbs.
+You have a Breadcrumbs menu into Website Settings to manage your breadcrumbs.

 Only activate breadcrumbs are shown.
 You can also change the name.